ericblackburn/k8dash-versioning-strategy/README.md

 A new feature might be more CPU intensive or require caching that increases the Mem requirements.
 Without this new minimum, K8dash might crash.
 Consider the following questions:

-- If pulling or presenting a list of N items, how will this change perform on large and active clusters
+- If pulling or presenting a list of N items, how will this change perform on large and active clusters?
 - If pulling a large dataset, even if only a few items, depending on the auto-refresh frequency and use frequency, this could cause congestion even on a small cluster.
 - Any added caching might result in a need to increase the MEM minimum.